to Root Canal

 As you see, there is only one long-term root canal alternative.

 At times, this can be a sensible decision, for example where a tooth is badly broken down and likely to split in the near future.
-Here is more information on this option, at Getting A Tooth Pulled.
+Here is more information on this option, at my page about tooth extraction.
 But in general, it's best to do whatever it takes to save your own natural tooth.

 Replacing a missing tooth is nearly always more complicated and more expensive than root canal treatment to save the tooth.
 Replacement usually involves either a fixed bridge or an implant.